nock/nock/README.md

 ### Jest

-To use Nock in conjunction with Jest fake timers, make sure you're using the "async" functions when advancing the timers, such as `jest.advanceTimersByTimeAsync()` or `jest.runAllTimersAsync()`.
+To use `nock` in conjunction with `jest` fake timers, make sure you're using the "async" functions when advancing the timers, such as `jest.advanceTimersByTimeAsync()` or `jest.runAllTimersAsync()`.
 Otherwise, the timers will not be advanced correctly and you'll experience a timeout in your tests.

 ```js
 test('should mock a request with fake timers', async () => {